egnor/pivid/doc/running.md

 5. Run `ninja -C build` to build the Pivid code.
 (Repeat after code edits or `git pull`.)
 On a 2GB RPI4, you need to limit the number of parallel jobs.
 Otherwise the build will fail due to the limited memory.
-You can do this ith the "-j" parameter: `ninja -C build -j 2`
+You can do this with the "-j" parameter: `ninja -C build -j 2`

 6. Binaries (such as `pivid_server`) can be found in the `build/` directory.
 They are statically linked and may be copied elsewhere as desired.